ballerina-platform/module-ballerina-ftp/component/src/main/ballerina/ftp/Package.md

 ### FTP client
 `ftp:Client` connects to an FTP server and performs various operations on the files.
 It supports `get`, `delete`, `put`, `append`, `mkdir`, `rmdir`, `isDirectory`,  `rename`, `size`, and `list` operations.

 An FTP client endpoint is defined using these parameters: `protocol`, `host` and optionally, `port` and `secureSocket`.
-Authentication configuration whether is in basicAuth based or private key based or TrustStore,Keystore based can be configure using  secureSocket parameter.
+Authentication configuration can be configured using the secureSocket parameter for basicAuth, private key, or TrustStore/Keystore.

 ### FTP listener
-`ftp:Listener` is used to listen to a remote FTP location and trigger an event of type `WatchEvent` when a new files are added/deleted to the directory.
+`ftp:Listener` is used to listen to a remote FTP location and trigger an event of type `WatchEvent` when new files are added/deleted to the directory.
 The `fileResource` function is invoked when a new file is added and/or deleted.

-An FTP listener endpoint is defined using these parameters: `protocol`, `host` and  `path` are mandatory parameters.
+An FTP listener endpoint is defined using these parameters: `protocol`, `host`, and  `path` are mandatory parameters.
 Authentication configuration can be done using `secureSocket` and polling interval can be configure using `pollingInterval`.
 Default polling interval is 60 seconds.

 ## Samples